All Articles

 Topic: Cyber Security

-Article: Crescendo: Real Time Event Viewer for macOS - published about 4 years ago.
+Article: Crescendo: Real Time Event Viewer for macOS - published over 4 years ago.

 Content: Prior to 2017, researchers couldn’t easily monitor actions performed by a process on macOS and had to resort to coding scripts that produced low level system call data.
 FireEye released Monitor.app in 2017 that enabled collection of information on macOS at a higher level; at a simplified data set versus something like Dtrace.
 I created many versions ...